ICT4H/atomfeed/README.md

 [![Build Status](https://travis-ci.org/ICT4H/atomfeed.png)](https://travis-ci.org/ICT4H/atomfeed)

 AtomFeed is an implementation of the ATOM protocol in Java.
-It consists of modules such as
+It consists of the following modules

 * atomfeed-server - An ATOM server implementaion that broadcasts events
 * atomfeed-client - An ATOM client implementation that consumes events.